 $199

-The Patagonia R1 TechFace is the fleece jacket that set our testing benchmark and held its position as the best overall option across every evaluation category.
+The Patagonia R1 TechFace is the fleece jacket that sets the benchmark here, holding its position as the best overall option across every evaluation category.
 The dual-face construction — grid fleece on the inside for thermal efficiency, smooth face fabric on the exterior for wind resistance and clean layering — solves the two biggest problems with traditional fleeces: insufficient wind resistance and the tendency to catch on shell jacket linings.
 This is a fleece you can wear as a standalone piece in light wind without the cold breakthrough that affects standard grid-face fleeces.

 Breathability during hard hiking efforts is exceptional.
 The grid interior allows moisture-laden air to escape through the fabric structure itself, keeping you dry during sustained uphill efforts that would leave you soaked in a heavier jacket.
 Testers regularly reported feeling comfortable wearing the R1 TechFace from cold morning starts through warm midday sections without removing the jacket, adjusting only the front zip for ventilation control.
 This temperature regulation versatility is the jacket's defining feature.